plone/plone.versioncheck/README.rst

 1) **Checks buildouts ``[versions]`` sections** while stepping through the cascaded ``extends``

    - command line script collects the inherited version pins, remembers where a version pin comes from.
-   - It displays the result in order to enable a human to check pins and overrides are ok.
+   - It displays the result in order to enable a human to check that pins and overrides are OK.
-   - Output is colored, this helps to identify packages which have newer versions available.
+   - Output is colored; this helps to identify packages which have newer versions available.
    - Machine readable output as JSON on demand.

 2) **Checks Python Package Index (PyPI)** for newer versions.